 Emotional Intelligence for a Compassionate World consists of seven lessons.
 Each lesson includes a number of short activities—something to read, a video, a self-assessment, a thought-provoking picture, or a downloadable activity.
 Participants can go at their own pace, pause at any point, and go back to review when they want to do that.
-They can also add to an ongoing discussion with the facilitator and other participants.

 Emotional Intelligence for a Compassionate World